YuChuang1205/LR-Net/README.md

 ### I'm sorting out the complete code.
 Welcome to follow my github.
 ### !!!
 Recently, I am working with Zhaojinmiao (the first author of MSDA-Net) to prepare to open source our series of work, including following:
 1. The scheme of our 1st prize in the PRCV2024 Wide-area Infrared Small Target Detection Challenge
-2. Our scheme of in the ICPR 2024 Resource-Limited Infrared Small Target Detection Challenge Track 1: Weakly Supervised Infrared Small Target Detection
+2. Our scheme of in the ICPR 2024 Resource-Limited Infrared Small Target Detection Challenge Track 1: Weakly Supervised Infrared Small Target Detection. **Already open source, please see the project [[Link](https://github.com/YuChuang1205/Refined-IRSTD-Scheme-with-Single-Point-Supervision)] for details.**
 3. Our scheme of in the ICPR 2024 Resource-Limited Infrared Small Target Detection Challenge Track 2: Lightweight Infrared Small Target Detection
 4. MLCL-Net
 5. ALCL-Net